melcheikh/Flux2/README.md

 ## 🧨 Lower VRAM diffusers example

 The below example should run on a RTX 4090.
+For more examples check the [diffusers quantization guide here](docs/flux2_dev_hf.md)

 ```python
 import torch